Stav42/IC_Handbook/555 Timer.md

 In simple terms, when __S__ (called __SET__) is HIGH, The ouput __Q__ is HIGH.
 The important thing about flip flop is that it remembers that configuration.
 Now it doesn't matter whether S is HIGH or LOW.
 Q will remain as it is, i.e, HIGH.

-Now, in order to turn Q LOW, we have to turn RESET high.
+Now, in order to turn Q LOW, we have to turn __R__ high.
 Q remains LOW until again we turn S high.

-Both Q and S cannot be HIGH at the same time.
+Both R and S cannot be HIGH at the same time.
 This is considered an invalid configuration.

 ## How does a 555 Timer work in Astable Mode of Operation?